Distributed Execution

 the coordinator splits the trace into segments and hands them to the

-worker, the worker produces STARK proofs, and the coordinator
+worker, the worker produces the STARK proofs.
+Terminals 1 and 2 show the

 matching coordinator and worker activity.